IndexingWordPress

 redirect and parameter behavior

-• map the declared and selected canonical paths
+1. map declared and selected canonical paths

-• identify duplicate templates that need pruning or consolidation
+3. identify duplicate templates for consolidation

-• hand off the preferred URL decision clearly
+4. hand off the preferred URL clearly

 • affected URL examples

-• GSC canonical screenshot or export
+• GSC canonical evidence

 • sitemap URL